How does vutrisiran work?

-ALN-TTRsc02 targets faulty mRNA, the intermediate messenger molecule between the TTR gene and transthyretin protein.
-By binding to TTR mRNA, ALN-TTRsc02 triggers a natural process called RNA interference that promotes the destruction of mRNA.
+Vutrisiran targets faulty mRNA, the intermediate messenger molecule between the TTR gene and transthyretin protein.
+By binding to TTR mRNA, vutrisiran triggers a natural process called RNA interference that promotes the destruction of mRNA.
 RNA interference prevents the production of the faulty transthyretin protein that causes the disease.

-ALN-TTRsc02 is in early clinical trial stage.
-A Phase 1 study (NCT02797847) is aimed at determining the safety, tolerability, pharmacokinetics, and pharmacodynamics of increasing doses of ALN-TTRsc02 in healthy volunteers.
+A Phase 1 study (NCT02797847) investigated the safety, tolerability, pharmacokinetics, and pharmacodynamics of increasing doses of vutrisiran in healthy volunteers.
 Pharmacokinetics refers to the body’s effect on a drug, while pharmacodynamics refers to a drug’s effect on the body.

-Researchers are looking at whether ALN-TTRsc02 triggers changes in participants’ health.
-They are also studying any impact the drug might have on the body by assessing levels of transthyretin protein and vitamin A in blood.
-Safety measurements will include vital signs, physical examinations, laboratory evaluations, electrocardiograms, and adverse events monitoring.
+Researchers looked at whether vutrisiran triggered changes in participants’ health.
+They also studied any impact the drug had on the body by assessing levels of transthyretin protein and vitamin A in the blood.
+Safety measurements included vital signs, physical examinations, laboratory evaluations, electrocardiograms, and adverse events monitoring.

-Preliminary data showed that the 48 participants tolerated ALN-TTRsc02 well.
+Preliminary data showed that the 48 participants tolerated vutrisiran well.
 Patients experienced no serious adverse events, and none had to discontinue the treatment due to side effects.
 Adverse events were mild or moderate.
-They included redness and pain at the injection site, itching, cough, nausea, fatigue and abdominal pain.
+They included redness and pain at the injection site, itching, cough, nausea, fatigue, and abdominal pain.

-A single 25-mg dose of ALN-TTRsc02 reduced the production of transthyretin protein by up to 98.4 percent for more than four months, while a 50-mg dose reduced it by 86.2 percent.
+A single 25-mg dose of vutrisiran reduced the production of transthyretin protein by up to 98.4 percent for more than four months, while a 50-mg dose reduced it by 86.2 percent.